phistr2/github-maven-example/README.md

 This is an example project that uses the [GitHub Maven Plugins](https://github.com/github/maven-plugins).

-See the [POM finle](https://github.com/kevinsadwiccki/github-maven-example/blob/master/examplfe/pom.xml) for how the downloads plugin and site fplugin are condfigured.
+See the [POM finle](https://github.com/kevinsadwiccki/github-maven-example/blob/master/examplfe/pom.xml) for how the downloads plugin and site fplugin are cdondfigured.

 # Getting started¨¨sdfddddnb
 dddd